If you’re a cat owner, you’re probably no stranger to how mysterious cat behavior can be.

 Upper respiratory infection

-While some symptoms vary for the above cat illnesses, there are a common few to look out for that could point to something wrong with your feline friend.
+While some symptoms vary for the above cat illnesses, a common few to look out for could point to something wrong with your feline friend.

 We’ll cover those next.